 The terms “Delhi Belly” and “Montezuma’s Revenge” are no joke.
 When it comes to chowing down, well, there’s the obvious: avoid eating raw or undercooked meat, wash your hands before eating, and wash all your fruits and vegetables thoroughly.
 Those standard “rules” will certainly help you avoid the aforementioned but it’s going to take a little more than that.

 This goes back to the proper treatment of water.
-You can wash your leafy greens all day long but if they’re not going to be cooked entirely and you’re washing them in contaminated water you’re not doing yourself or travel partners any favors.
+You can wash your leafy greens all day long but if they’re not going to be cooked entirely and you’re washing them in contaminated water you’re not doing yourself or your travel partners any favors.

 Do your best to avoid dairy.
 That’s including but not limited to milk (some of which you don’t know what animal it actually came from), cheeses, butter, and ice cream.
 Mainly because you can’t be too sure how long it has been traveling from one place to another unrefrigerated.

 One word: delicious!
 But, if you’re unsure as to how it’s being prepared it’s best left to be avoided as shellfish are bottom feeders and pick up a ridiculous amount of bacteria before hitting your stomach.
-Let’s just say the repercussions are a trip ruiner; parasites, tapeworm, hepatitis are all issues that could be suffered due to a poorly prepared or uncooked oyster or mussel.
+Let’s just say the repercussions are a trip ruiner; parasites, tapeworm, and hepatitis are all issues that could be suffered due to a poorly prepared or uncooked oyster or mussel.

 There is one simple rule that you must follow when it comes to fruit.
 If you can peel it, you can eat it!